GKAYED/hybrid-spec-framework/TEMPLATE-2-SPEC-EXTRACTION.md

 1. Build something small conversationally (Template 1)
 2. Extract specs manually (Template 2)
 3. Validate with 2-3 AI models
-4. See what works and what doesn't
+4. See What works and what doesn't

 **Outcome**: Deep understanding of what makes specs "good" vs "bad"